xvnpw/xvnpw.github.io/content/posts/threat-modeling-with-llms-two-years-in-hype-hope-and-a-look-at-gemini-2.5-pro.md

 ## Conclusion

-After examining dozens of AI-generated threat models over the past six months, I've noticed a little burnout.
-Not because the results are poor, but because I've developed a more realistic view of their capabilities and limitations.
+After reviewing dozens of AI-generated threat models over the past six months, I've started to feel a bit of burnout 😅.

-How do I reconcile my cautious perspective with the impressive results from Gemini 2.5 Pro Preview?
-While the model performed exceptionally well on my test case, I question whether such performance would generalize across diverse scenarios.
-A comprehensive benchmark like the one mentioned earlier could help answer this question.
+How do I balance my doubts with the strong results from Gemini 2.5 Pro Preview?
+While the model performed exceptionally well on my test case, I still wonder whether that performance will hold up across a wide range of real-world scenarios.
+A comprehensive benchmark - like the one mentioned earlier - could help answer that.

-To be clear: LLMs can absolutely enhance threat modeling workflows today.
-We don't need to wait for bigger, better models.
-We just need to understand their current limitations and design workflows accordingly.
+To be clear: LLMs *can* significantly enhance threat modeling workflows today.
+We don't need to wait for newer, more powerful models.
+What we do need is a solid understanding of their current limitations and a thoughtful approach to designing workflows around them.

+If you're already successful using tools like `pytm` or other structured approaches to threat modeling, you'll likely find LLM-based automation helpful.
+But if you struggle with applying a rigid methodology, an LLM won't be a silver bullet.

 ---

 Thanks for reading!
-You can contact me and/or follow me on [X](https://x.com/xvnpw) and [LinkedIn](www.linkedin.com/in/marcin-niemiec-304349104).
+You can contact me and/or follow me on [X](https://x.com/xvnpw) and [LinkedIn](https://linkedin.com/in/marcin-niemiec-304349104).